estatewatch/estatewatch.github.io/content/limboestates/morriswalk.md

 The estate [lay empty](https://www.fromthemurkydepths.co.uk/2020/04/14/woolwichs-morris-walk-estate-in-its-final-days/) for several years before it was demolished in 2021.

-As of November 2024, the first small phase of redevelopment is underway whilst the rest of the site site is boarded up.
+As of November 2024, the first small phase of redevelopment is underway on the North-east corner of the estate, whilst the rest of the site remains empty and boarded up.

 ---